Reese McGuire Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles had a 3.97 team ERA that ranked 17th among all league pitching staffs.
+- The Orioles had a 3.97 team ERA that ranked 17th across all MLB pitching staffs.

-- Orioles pitchers combined to give up 171 total home runs at a clip of 1.1 per game (14th in the league).
+- Orioles pitchers combined to allow 171 total home runs at a rate of 1.1 per game (14th in baseball).

 © 2023 Data Skrive.
 All rights reserved.